RealityBending/DoggoNogoValidation/documents/preregistration.md

 More information: For any experimental manipulation, you should give a precise definition of each manipulated variable.
 This must include a precise description of the levels at which each variable will be set, or a specific definition for each categorical treatment.
 For example, “loud or quiet,” should instead give either a precise decibel level or a means of recreating each level.
 'Presence/absence' or 'positive/negative' is an acceptable description if the variable is precisely described.
 -->

-1. Task version: (i) the **gamified** version involves a storyline, has a visual background, a main character and a character-relevant target stimulus, in addition to continuous in-game performance feedback; (ii) the **non-gamified** version involves basic instructions to respond to the plain stimulus which is presented on a white background and involves no in-task performance feedback.
+1. Task version: (i) the **gamified** version involves a storyline, has a visual background, a main character and a character-relevant target stimulus, in addition to continuous in-game performance feedback; (ii) the **non-gamified** version involves basic instructions to respond to the plain stimulus which is presented on a white background and the only in-task feedback occurs when participants try to respond prematurely, serving as a reminder to wait for the stimulus.

-2. Inter-stimulus interval: Uniformly sampled between 1-4s*
+2. Inter-stimulus interval: Uniformly sampled between 1-4s

 ### 17. Measured variables